 To help with this – use a password management tool!
 A quick Google search will show a bunch of great ones that are free.

-I have a support package designed exactly to do the above.
-If you’re too busy running your business to make sure that your backups are running properly, that your updates are all done, your SSL certificate hasn’t expired or that basic maintenance of your website isn’t being done – use me!
+We have support packages designed exactly to do the above.
+If you’re too busy running your business to make sure that your backups are running properly, that your updates are all done, your SSL certificate hasn’t expired or that basic maintenance of your website isn’t being done – use us!